apache/airflow/docs/howto/dags-in-production.rst

 Unit tests ensure that there is no incorrect code in your DAG.
 You can write a unit test for your tasks as well as your DAG.

-Unit test for loading a DAG
+Unit test for loading a DAG:

 .. code::